 Along with regular blog traffic, Cult of Pedagogy also has an ever-growing social media following and e-mail subscriber list:

 I send one e-mail per week to my list, linking readers to my most recent blog post.
-Open rates for my list average from about 35% to about 45%.
+My open rate consistently averages over 40% per email.

 I post to my Facebook page about six days per week.
 Every new blog post is promoted on Facebook, and is usually shown to an audience larger than my current followers.

 I post to Twitter at least four times a day.
 A sponsored post or podcast episode would be tweeted out few times the week it is published, then again about once every six weeks; I regularly re-tweet previously published blog posts because I gain new followers regularly and Twitter is fleeting by nature, so re-tweeting links to old blog posts helps them reach new audiences every time.

 I pin all of my new content on my boards and occasionally to larger collaborative boards.
 A sponsored post or post associated with a podcast episode would have a custom-designed pin that would be pinned to several boards over time.
 I also belong to several collaborative boards, so the pin would be picked up by other pinners as well.
 All of these pins drive traffic back to my site.

 I have been on IG for the shortest amount of time, so this one is still growing!
 Every new post on my blog, including podcast episodes, is also promoted on my Instagram feed.

 If you’re ready to start the conversation about how we might partner to bring your product to the teachers who need it, send me an email via my contact form and let’s talk.